waza-ari/python-easyverein/KNOWN_ISSUES.md

 ## Custom Fields

 - The API defines 14 possible values for `kind` when creating custom fields, but only 4 of them are properly described.
 These four match the four you can also create in the Portal, so no idea what the others are meant for.

+## Members

+- The API does not offer a simple way to ensure that a custom field is set to a certain value for member.
+You have to either create (POST) a member_custom_field if the member has no relation to a certain custom field yet, or modify an existing one (PATCH) if there is such a relation.
+Before modifying a value you therefore have to know if such a relation exists or not.
+- When deleting a custom field, the relation between the member and a custom field still stays intact, just with `customField` set to `None`.
+The tests therefore manually delete member custom field associations before deleting the actual custom field definition to not pollute the test tenant.